top of page

-Legends of a corpse-swiping alchemist, fountain of immortality, witches, treasure and a dragon-killer are history and lore of infamous Castle Frankenstein.
-Built in the 13th century in mystical Odenwald (Forest of Odes) of south Germany, the castle knows many secrets.
+Legends of a corpse-swiping alchemist, fountain of immortality, witches, treasure and a dragon-killer are part of the history of Castle Frankenstein.
+Built in the 13th century in mystic Odenwald (Forest of Odes) of south Germany, the castle knows many secrets.

 Jump to: